 Make sure your work is retained at your centre ready for the moderation visit.
 You present the initial sample to the moderator in rank order, by unit, to allow moderation to take place.
 All work not selected for initial sampling must still be available to the visiting moderator during their visit should they need to extend their sample.
 At the end of the visit, the moderator may need to take samples of work away, or request for work to be posted to them for further consideration.
 All students' work must be retained securely within the centre until the post-results services deadline or any appeals have been completed.

 If you need to change your moderation method please amend your entries using the same method (EDI or Interchange) as you submitted your original entries.
 If you need any advice with this please call us before amending your entry on 02476 851509.
 You can also find more information about making entries for Cambridge Nationals in our helpful guide.

 We are also running a number of online training courses for Cambridge Nationals in January, February and March 2020.
 The sessions are free and provide live, interactive training which focuses on the administration essentials of Cambridge National qualifications and will give you an opportunity to ask any questions you might about the moderation process for Creative iMedia.
 I hope to see you there!

 Rachel Smith - Customer Support Manager

 Rachel is Customer Support Manager for County Durham, East Riding of Yorkshire, North Yorkshire, Northumberland, Rutland, South Yorkshire, Tyne and Wear and West Yorkshire.
-The Customer Support Team provides support, training and guidance for centres administering OCR qualifications.
-Rachel has enjoyed her time over the past 4 years as a Customer Support Manager because the roles enables her to provide support, information and resources about our qualifications.
+The customer support team provides support, training and guidance for centres administering OCR qualifications.
+Rachel has enjoyed her time over the past 4 years as a customer support manager because the role enables her to provide support, information and resources about our qualifications.